-Thanks to some love over at Code for San Jose, SJ Charts is now SJ Data Charts and fully open-sourced here!
+SJ Charts is available now fully open-sourced here!
 Plot.ly has been fun and the documentation, as well as the community forums, have been great to work with.
 Wish there was more in-grained analytics support via Google Analytics and Mixpanel, but that seems to be a work-in-progress.
 Here’s what it looks like now:

 The charts now have time-based charts for Housing Prices, Unemployment rate, and Jobs by Sector for the City of San Jose.
-The idea behind this app is to show various analyses via a top-level tabbed navigation from the Code for San Jose community.
+The idea behind this app is to show various analyses via a top-level tabbed navigation for the City of San Jose residents.
 Basically, to build out useful analyses for the open data available from the City of San Jose.

 So, I took a few weeks to get on-ramped with Pandas 0.23.0 and Python and am still learning the ropes.
 Though, I wanted to share some output.
 Namely, using the San Jose Open Data Portal, there were some good insights to be had from looking at economic data pushed out by the city for 2006-2016.